ThomasMiconi/GABugs/README.md

 ## How to run

 You need a Java interpreter.
 Simply run  `java World`.
 This will start the genetic algorithm but will not produce any graphical output.
-After each generation, the current best agent will be stored in a file called 'bestagentXXX.txt' (wher 'XXX' is a bunch of parameter values).
+After each generation, the current best agent will be stored in a file called 'bestagentXXX.txt' (where 'XXX' is a bunch of parameter values).
 To visualize this agent, run `java World FILENAME bestagentXXX.txt`.
 This will start the graphical interface and allow you to observe the agent's behavior.
 Be sure to press the + and - buttons to increase or decrease the refreshing time (reduce refreshing time to 0 for maximum speed).

-The code is written in simple Java to encourage tinkering, so fire up your editor and code up something cool!
+The code is written in simple Java to encourage tinkering.
+Fire up your editor and code up something cool!

 To recompile the Java bytecode, simply run `javac World.java`.
 If